mcarrickscott/modarith/README.md

 The API interface is as indicated in *curve.h*.
 The API is completely implemented in *edwards.c* or *weierstrass.c*

-Make sure to copy fresh copies of *edwards.c* *weierstrass.c* and *curve.h* from source after each test
+MAKE SURE to copy fresh copies of *edwards.c* *weierstrass.c* and *curve.h* from source after each test

 Support for standard SHA2 and SHA3 hashing algorithms is provided in *hash.c* and *hash.h*